Jerry-BloodBerry/InwentaryzacjaAPI/README.md

   ]
 }
 ```
+  * /scan/getScanPositions/{id} - returns all assets from scan

   ### UserCreator <- Just for testing!
   * /creator/user_creator - creates a User object with
  the specified login and password and persists it to database.